tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/6_Advanced React/README.md

 <img src="../meta-logo.png" width=150>

-- This directory contains all of my assignments from the Coursera Course: [Advanced React](https://www.coursera.org/learn/advanced-react)
+- This directory contains all of my assignments from the Coursera Course_[Advanced React](https://www.coursera.org/learn/advanced-react)

 ## Table of Content